-In order to allow CIE to check accurately the standard of assessment, each teacher/Exmust record and send to CIE a sample from each Centre at which he or she examines.
+In order to allow CIE to check accurately the standard of assessment, each teacher/Examiner must record and send to CIE a sample from each Centre at which he or she examines.

-- Centres entering 1-16 candidates must send the recordings of all candidates - Centres entering 17 or more candidates must send: - (i) the recordings of the first 10 candidates according to candidate number and
+- Centres entering 1-16 candidates must send the recordings of all candidates - Centres entering 17 or more candidates must send: - (i) The recordings of the first 10 candidates according to candidate number and between 1 Mar Constraint Constrai

-(ii) the recordings of 6 candidates across the ability range, e.g. 2 good, 2 middling, 2 weak.
-The candidates selected should be representative of the range of marks awarded by the Centre and should be spread as evenly as possible across that range.
-If possible, the recordings of the strongest and the weakest candidates at the Centre should be included, with the other recordings spaced at equal intervals in between.
+(ii) the recordings of 6 candidates across the ability range, e.g. 2 good, 2 middling, candidates selected should be representative of the range of marks awarded by the candidates should be spread as evenly as possible across the range.
+If possible, the recordings strongest and the weakest candidates at the Centre should be included, with the other record spaced at equal intervals in between.